muon-rw/Medieval/README.md

 # Medieval
 #### Core Mod for the Medieval MC Modpacks
 ____
-### Rewrite todo:
+### To do:

 - Recipes (or not)
-- Town Portal Scroll texture
 - Reimplement config
-- Test FTB Chunks
-- Fix `clientbound/minecraft:container_set_slot` crash
+- Fix translateable challenge orb messages
-- Optimize Structure Regenerator
+- Test on Dedicated Server